 - A Applications for sanction shall be made to the LMSC within which the event is to be held, and applications shall be accompanied by a copy of the entry form and applicable fee. - (1) The entry forms shall contain the language of the liability release as stated in article 203.1.
-The language may only be modified by naming the sanctioning LMSC, sponsoring USMS club(s) and/or additional insured(s) following "UNITED STATES MASTERS SWIMMING INC." All swimmers, before participating, shall have signed the liability release. - (2) Entry forms and programs must bear the statement "Sanctioned by (LMSC name) for USMS Inc. Sanction number: ."

-- (3) The sanction fee shall be established by the LMSC. - B All sanctions shall be signed by the LMSC's authorized representative, and a record thereof shall be retained for two years. - C Sanctions issued to one organization cannot be transferred to another.
+The language may only be modified by naming the sanctioning LMSC, sponsoring USMS club(s) and/or additional insured(s) following "UNITED STATES MASTERS SWIMMING INC." All swimmers, before participating, shall have signed the liability release. - (2) Entry forms and programs must bear the statement "Sanctioned by (LMSC name) for USMS Inc. Sanction number: ." - (3) The sanction fee shall be established by the LMSC. - B All sanctions shall be signed by the LMSC's authorized representative, and a record thereof shall be retained for two years. - C Sanctions issued to one organization cannot be transferred to another.
 Any sanctions so transferred shall be void for all purposes, and the LMSC may deny further sanctions to any organization violating this provision. - D No sanction may be issued to any organization whose interest in sports and games is purely commercial, or where the event is to be promoted solely for the profit or the advertising value to be derived therefrom.
-Any income derived from sanctioned events must be used for the general welfare of the promoting organization as a whole - E No sanction of any event shall be granted with the word "Olympic" or any derivative thereof used in any manner in connection with said event unless consent is obtained from the USOC. - F All sanctioned events are subject to the following conditions: - (1) The conduct of a sanctioned event shall be in strict compliance with applicable USMS swimming rules and administrative regulations or, when the sanctioned event is held simultaneously in conjunction with a USA Swimming sanctioned meet, with applicable USA Swimming rules and administrative regulations. - (2) In order to be in compliance with FINA rule C.7.2, an LMSC may grant exceptions to specific USMS swimming rules and administrative regulations when sanctioning a FINA Masters World Championship. - (3) Sanctioned events may include nonconforming swimming events so long as they are conducted in a safe manner.
+Any income derived from sanctioned events must be used for the general welfare of the promoting organization as a whole. - E No sanction of any event shall be granted with the word "Olympic" or any derivative thereof used in any manner in connection with said event unless consent is obtained from the USOC. - F All sanctioned events are subject to the following conditions: - (1) The conduct of a sanctioned event shall be in strict compliance with applicable USMS swimming rules and administrative regulations, or when the sanctioned event is held simultaneously in conjunction with a USA Swimming sanctioned meet, with applicable USA Swimming rules and administrative regulations. - (2) In order to be in compliance with FINA rule C.7.2,

+- an LMSC may grant exceptions to specific USMS swimming rules and administrative regulations when sanctioning a FINA Masters World Championship. - (3) Sanctioned events may include nonconforming swimming events so long as they are conducted in a safe manner.
 Nonconforming swimming events are events not defined in article 102.5 or that would typically result in the disqualification of participants as defined in article 102.15.
-USMS records and Top 10 times shall not be maintained in nonconforming events. - (4) All swimmers shall submit with their entries copies of their current membership cards or travel permits, or supply proof of current Masters membership acceptable to the LMSC; however, at the discretion of the meet director and exclusive of national championship meets, a swimmer may enter indicating "number pending," as long

-- as proof of membership is presented prior to the swimmer's participation in the event. - (5) A swimmer's valid affiliation and age must be displayed after the name on the heat sheet or in the program. - G A further sanction may be denied to any organization that has failed to conduct such event in accordance with applicable USMS swimming rules and administrative regulations, or as stated on the entry form.
+USMS records and Top 10 times shall not be maintained in nonconforming events except for initial distances and relay leadoff split times for distances that are also events defined in 102.5. - (4) Sanctioned events may be conducted in facilities not meeting the dimensional tolerance for required pool length, but the results of those events shall not count for USMS records and Top 10.
+It must be noted in the meet information that events conducted in these facilities are noncompliant. - (5) All swimmers shall submit with their entries copies of their current membership cards or travel permits, or supply proof of current Masters membership acceptable to the LMSC; however, at the discretion of the meet director and exclusive of national championship meets, a swimmer may enter indicating "number pending," as long as proof of membership is presented prior to the swimmer's participation in the event. - (6) A swimmer's valid affiliation and age must be displayed after the name on the heat sheet or in the program. - G A further sanction may be denied to any organization that has failed to conduct such event in accordance with applicable USMS swimming rules and administrative regulations, or as stated on the entry form.

-202.2.
-RECOGNIZED EVENTS
+202.2 Recognized Events